Activities of adult learning associations

 Per 1 March in the year of census data is collected from the popular education organizations.
 After correcting the data, Statistics Norway put all files together to one basic file, on which the statistics are based.

+Editing is defined here as checking, examining and amending data.
 All received data files undergo various controls, such as deleting duplicates and checking variables for valid values.
 In case errors are discovered, the popular education organizations will be contacted for corrections.
 Statistics Norway makes test tables based on corrected data, so the individual organizations get the possibility to compare own figures.

 Statistics about popular education organizations is summarily only, and special analyses are not executed.

 Employees of Statistics Norway have a duty of confidentiality.